raspberrypilearning/anime-expressions-simplified/en/step_5.md

 Add a paragraph of text in `<p></p>` tags to describe how to draw the love anime facial expression.

-You can copy the paragraph and paste it into your code: `<p>To make your anime character look like they are in love, replace the eyes with two rounded hearts.
+You can copy the paragraph and paste it into your code: `<p>To make your anime character look like they are in love, replace the eyes with rounded hearts.
 You can add three more hearts inside for a fun effect.</p>`

 --- code ---
 ---